sticknet/stick-protocol/README.md

 }
 ```

-The <a href="https://github.com/STiiiCK/stick-protocol/blob/main/android/app/src/main/java/com/stiiick/stickprotocol/main/StickProtocol.java">main StickProtocol java class file</a> has full usage documentation.
+The <a href="https://github.com/STiiiCK/stick-protocol/blob/main/android/app/src/main/java/com/stiiick/stickprotocol/main/StickProtocol.java">main StickProtocol java class file</a> has usage documentation as well.
 It includes all the methods that you would need.

 ## iOS